 In Everything Give Thanks (I Thessalonians 5:18)

 It is God’s will for us to give thanks in everything.
 Thanks is appreciation or gratitude voiced from our lips and hearts.
-It is not easy to be thankful in circumstances we do not like, but this is the will of God.
+It is not easy to be thankful for what we do not like, but this is the will of God.
 Thanks in this context means to be grateful and to express gratitude.

 This is a difficult command but a divine command.
-Scripture says to give thanks “in” everything; not “for” everything.
+Scripture says to give thanks “in” everything; “not for” everything.
 It includes good things and bad things, joys and sorrows, gains and losses, hurts and health, good news and bad news.
 In everything give thanks!
 At all times, in all circumstances, give thanks to God.
 We don’t have to be thankful for our trials.
-But we can’t be thankful in them since we know the Lord is going to use it for our good in the future.
+But we can be thankful in them since we know the Lord is going to use it for our good in the future.

 In our praise to God we are to rejoice always and we are to give thanks in everything.
 God commands His people to give thanks to Him!
 We should give God praise, honor, and glory because of what He has given to us.
 An evergreen is always green despite the changes in weather around it.
 It is green in the heat of summer as well as the cold of winter.
 So also our lives are to be characterized by an enduring thankfulness that is unaffected by the changes around us.
 When the heat of a pressured week or the deadly cold of pain strikes us, we should stand ‘ever green,' always thankful, regardless of that which surrounds us.
 For Christians there is no situation in which we cannot give thanks.
 Even in affliction we are more than conquerors as the Spirit of glory and of God rests on us.
 A life of prayer and devotion leads to a thankful heart.